hungcq/knowledge-repo/IT/designing-data-intensive-applications/review-questions.md

 # Storage & retrieval
 - What are the main primary-key index structures?
 How are they implemented?
 What are the main advs & disadvs of each?
 - How is secondary index implemented?
-- What is clustered index, covering index, concatenated index, multi-dimensional index?
+- What is clustered index, covering index, concatenated (composite) index, multi-dimensional index?
 How is concatenated index implemented?

 # Encoding & evolution
 - What are the common encoding formats?
 What are the advs & disadvs of each?
 How is versioning handled by each?